ehlowr0ld/hmr/README.md

 https://github.com/user-attachments/assets/f9ac6302-44dc-4a6d-86ae-f299fae7be80

-Imagine you’re building a ML service with [FastAPI](https://fastapi.tiangolo.com/).
-Your model takes ~5 seconds to load.
-Every time you change anything (yes, even something trivial like a docstring of a endpoint handler), `uvicorn --reload` makes you sit through another full 5-second restart.
-It’s like hitting a traffic light at every block.
+Imagine you're developing an ML service using [FastAPI](https://fastapi.tiangolo.com/) with a model that requires 5 seconds to initialize.
+When using `uvicorn --reload`, any change—even updating a simple docstring—triggers a code restart, forcing you to wait those 5 seconds every time.
+It's as frustrating as encountering a red light at every intersection.

-With HMR, it’s more like clear roads ahead.
-Changes are applied instantly.
-Behind the scenes, HMR works by updating your code on-demand.
-Picture your codebase as a dependency graph: when you edit a file, HMR only reruns the parts of the graph affected by that change—from the deepest dependency all the way up to your entry file—without restarting the whole app.
+HMR offers a smoother experience.
+Changes take effect instantly because HMR intelligently reruns only what's necessary.
+Your codebase functions like a dependency graph—when you modify a file, HMR only reruns the affected modules from that modified module up to your entry point file, without restarting the whole app.

-With HMR, you can see the changes immediately.
-Under the hood, code reruns on-demand.
-Imagine a dependency graph of your code.
-When you change a file, HMR will rerun the affected parts of the graph, from deep to shallow, until the entry file is reached.

 > [!CAUTION]
 >
 > ## What this package is not?
 >
-> `hmr` are sometimes refer to a feature that updates the page in the browser on the client side when the server code changes.
-This is not that.
-This package is a server-side HMR, that reloads the server code when it changes.
+> `hmr` should not be confused with client-side hot reloading that updates browser content when server code changes.
+This package implements server-side HMR, which only reloads python code upon changes.

 ## Usage